tomjoht/documentation-theme-jekyll/pages/overview/getting_started.md

 * [Git](http://git-scm.com/download/mac).
 Type `which git` to see if you already have it installed.
 * Text editor (some examples: Sublime Text, Atom, WebStorm)
 * [iTerm](http://iterm.sourceforge.net/) - optional but recommended instead of Terminal.
+* [pygments](http://pygments.org/download/) - Pygments handles syntax highlighting.
+In my experiments, the highlighting seemed better than the default rouge.
+To install Pygments, you will need Python installed.
+(If you don't install pygments, you'll get an error when you build the theme.)

 {{warning}} These instructions are designed for users on Macs.
 Jekyllrb supposedly works on Windows but is not officially supported on that platform.
 See <a href="Jekyll on Windows">http://jekyllrb.com/docs/windows/</a> for more details. {{end}}